yuvalmGS/gigaspaces-wiki-jekyll/xap97/session-based-messaging-api.markdown

 weight: 100
 ---

-{% summary :page|60 %}Using Data Event Sessions to receive events when data changes in the space{% endsummary %}
+{% summary   %}Using Data Event Sessions to receive events when data changes in the space{% endsummary %}
-{% compositionsetup %}

 # Overview